 In fact, technology relinquishment may be the crucial factor separating winners from also-rans in the forthcoming EPC world.
 Those who get a jump start on the overall digital transformation will realize a first-mover advantage.
 Numerous clients in fact view digital-centric EPC companies as more dependable and less parlous than others.

-Companies who’ve digitized utmost of their processes and formalized data storehouse will be in a better place, to take advantage of data collection and analysis across the enterprise.
+Companies that’ve digitized the utmost of their processes and formalized data storehouse will be in a better place, to take advantage of data collection and analysis across the enterprise.
 Observers on the job point will feed into AI-driven schedule optimizers who insure the outside effective use of workers and outfits.
 3D definitions will help contrivers from remote locales unite ahead and during the figure.
 AI systems will identify safety pitfalls, and augmented reality (AR) will help offsite experts consult with onsite masterminds about problems or repairs.